macastrogimenez/MyPPCPRepo/Assigment1/exercise02/textual_answers_exercises02.md

 ### Exercise 2.2.2

 Done - the name of the file is FixedTestMutableInteger.java.
 Implemented synchronized in the get method of MutableInteger, to ensure visibility.
-It is not necessary to add it to set since MutableInteger is initialized as final.
+It is necessary to add synchronized() to the set() method so that the new value is set in main memory, not only in cache.

 ### Exercise 2.2.3